aseveritt/scBAMpler/README.md

 <img src='https://github.com/aseveritt/scBAMpler/blob/main/docs/scBAMpler.png' style="max-width: 100%; height: auto;">
 </p>

-scBAMpler was developed to alter one aspect of a scATAC-seq dataset’s at a time: read count, cell count, fraction of reads in peaks (FRiP), and cell-to-cell omogeneity while preserving the original cell attributes.
+scBAMpler was developed to alter one aspect of a scATAC-seq dataset’s at a time: read count, cell count, and fraction of reads in peaks (FRiP) while preserving the original cell attributes.
+An extension was further developed which, using multiple cell types, will alter the cell-to-cell homogeneity of a population.

 ![DOI](TBD)